Fereshteh Molavi: Biography

 After moving to Canada in 1998, she worked in various survival jobs for several years.
 She then had professional careers.
 She was the Persian bibliographer at Sterling Library (Yale University).
 She also taught Persian language and literature at University of Toronto and York University, and essay writing at Seneca College.
 As a member of PEN Canada, she was a fellow at Massey College and a lecturer-in-residence at George Brown College.
 Listen to the Reed, a chapbook based on her dialogue with the Canadian award-winning writer Karen Connelly, was published by PEN Canada in 2005.
-Molavi has had readings in Sweden, US, and Canada.
+Molavi has had readings in Sweden, France, US, and Canada.
 She has appeared in many Persian and English anthologies, among them, Speaking in Tongues and TOK.
-Since 2009 she has published two novels and two collections of short stories.
+Since 2009 she has published two novels, three collections of short stories, and one collection of essays in Iran.
 One of the novels, Dow pardeh-ye fasl (The Departures of Seasons), was admired by the Mehregan Literary Award (Tehran, 2012).
-Due to censorship in Iran, her collection of essays, An sal’ha, in jostar’ha (Those Years, These Essays) has been released in Paris.

-Writing in Persian and English, she now lives in Toronto and divides her time among writing, organizing and running Tehranto Book-of-the Month Club (a monthly event for the promotion of Persian books), and advocating freedom of speech and human rights in Iran.
+Due to censorship in Iran, her two collections of essays and short stories -- An sal’ha, in jostar’ha (Those Years, These Essays) and Sangsar-e Tabestan (Stoning Summer) -- and her novella, Tarikkhaneh-ye Adam (Adam’s Darkroom), have been released in Europe.
+Likewise, Molavi has recently published Panjah-o-chizi kam (The Collected Stories), Az digar'ha (her fourth collection of essays) and Kamin bud (her sixth novel) in Toronto.
+Her first novel in English, Thirty Shadow Birds, was published in Canada by Inanna Publications.
+Writing in Persian and English, Molavi now lives in Toronto and divides her time among writing, organizing and running literary events like Tehranto Book-of-the Month Club and CafeNevisa (Toronto Persian Writing Group with Fereshteh Molavi) and advocating freedom of speech and human rights in Iran.